Zentaro Watanabe: Biography

 Watanabe debuted as a member of the band Shijin no Chi, through Epic Records Japan.
 By 1993, the three-person unit had released five studio albums.
 In March 1994, Watanabe retooled the group as a duo, creating Oh!
 Penelope with Shijin no Chi's vocalist Mutsuji Tsuji.
 Oh!
 Penelope's mini album Photograph (1995) was one of the first enhanced CDs released in Japan.
 After releasing their debut full-length album Milk & Cookies in March 1997, the band disbanded by June.
 After the band's disbandment, Watanabe focused on working as a music producer, producing music such as Chara's "Yasashii Kimochi" (1997) and "70% (Yūgure no Uta)" (1999), Hitomi songs such as "Love 2000" and "Samurai Drive" (2001).

 In April 2000, Watanabe began working on Atami (stylised as atami), a solo music project involving guest vocalists, such as Miho Hatori, Chara, Hitomi and Kirinji.
-Atami's delf-titled debut album released in February 2001.
+Atami's self-titled debut album released in February 2001.
 In 2002, the band's single "Under the Sun" with Bonnie Pink was used as the theme song for the Yōsuke Kubozuka-starring film Laundry.
 In March, the second Atami album was released.

 In addition to popular music, Watanabe worked as a music producer for the films Laundry (2001), Gravity's Clowns (2009), On Next Sunday (2009) and My Rainy Days (2009).
 In 2012, Watanabe worked as the music producer for the NHK drama Hatsukoi, and in 2013 for the anime Nagi-Asu: A Lull in the Sea.

-After a long period of illness, Watanabe died of pancreatic cancer on 27 July 2021.
+After a long period of illness, Watanabe died from pancreatic cancer on 22 July 2021.
+His death was announced five days later by the Japan Federation of Music Producers.